melchor629/docker-dnscrypt-proxy/README.md

 ## Environment variables

-The only one environment variable that can be configured is `CONFIG_PATH`.
+The first one environment variable that can be configured is `CONFIG_PATH`.
 By default is `/etc/dnscrypt-proxy`, but if you want to change that, you can.
 This variable is to tell the init script where is the configuration folder inside the container.
 It is not recommended to change that, as the default value is valid, but you can change that if you need to.

+There is another environment variable which is `DNSCRYPT_PROXY_RULES` which enables for you the following rules and filters: `forwarding`, `cloaking`, `blacklist`, `ip-blacklist` and `whitelist`.
+Supported values are a comma-sepparated list of the rules/filters to enable.
+By default, will not enable anything.

 ## Example: docker